matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 Using the information gathered from the assembled team and consultants, the curator/collector determines if the art work is an appropriate acquisition for the Collection.
 If yes, then the curator/collector identifies recommendations to incorporate into the purchase agreement.

-* Identify issues for negotiation.
+* What can and cannot be changed in the display?
+Identify issues for negotiation.
 * Specify the preferred preservation and exhibition material required, e.g. master, sub-master, exhibition copy.
-* Provide a final equipment list necessary for acquisition and display: what is provided by the seller?
-What must be additionally purchased?

 </section>